The prehistory of beer in Asia (China and Mesopotamia)

 Göbekli Tepe.
 Tank (top right) and a trough (bottom right) in situ (left)(Dietrich et al. 2012 fig. 11 )

 A little later, between 8500 and 6400 BC (PPNB), another site on the upper reaches of the Euphrates, this time in Turkey, provided 6 troughs and large stone vats in a ceremonial context.
 Göbekli Tepe is now known for its monumental structures, stone carvings and what appears to be a centre for community festivities in which fermented beverages play their part.What beverage was contained in these stone troughs with a capacity of up to 160 litres?
 Beer from einkorn and emmer wheats, cereals of which one of the domestication centres is nearby in Karacadag.
 Preliminary analysis of the grey-brown residues deposited at the bottom of the troughs detected the presence of calcium oxalate, an indication of a grain-based fermentation, and therefore of a beer-type beverage.
 Two nearby sites, Tell 'Abr 3 and Jerf el Ahmar (Syria, PPNA, 9500-8500 BC) provided fairly similar data (stone basins with onager scapulas used to stirup liquids, millstones), a simulacrum close enough to suggest the preparation of beer.
 Beer from fattening and starch, cereals of which one of the domestication centres is nearby in Karacadag.
-Preliminary analysis of the grey-brown residues deposited at the bottom of the troughs detected the presence of calcium oxalate, an indication of a grain-based fermentation, and therefore of a beer-type beverage.Two nearby sites, Tell 'Abr 3 and Jerf el Ahmar (Syria, PPNA, 9500-8500) provided fairly similar data (stone basins with onager scapulas used to stirrup, oven, millstones), a similarity obvious enough to suggest the preparation of beer there.
+Preliminary analysis of the grey-brown residues deposited at the bottom of the troughs detected the presence of calcium oxalate, an indication of a grain-based fermentation, and therefore of a beer-type beverage.Two nearby sites, Tell 'Abr 3 and Jerf el Ahmar (Syria, PPNA, 9500-8500 BC) provided fairly similar data (stone basins with onager scapulas used to stirrup, oven, millstones), a similarity obvious enough to suggest the preparation of beer there on these two sites.

 As in the Raqefet cave, we are in Göbekli Tepe in the presence of a fermented beverage produced before or on the eve of the domestication of food plants and in a clearly ritualised context.
 A beer without a doubt, but how it has differentiated from the other groups of fermented beverages, especially dairy products and above all wines from wild grapes, which are known to be consumed in this region at the same time (Körtik Tepe, PPN, McGovern 2009).
 In Göbekli Tepe, the harvesting of food plants still plays an important role, even though the most productive ones are already being domesticated.
 The composition of the beers had to vary significantly according to the seasons and ecosystems.
 The devices associated with rituals or stimulated by a collective dynamic of a "religious" character seems to have played an important role in the preparation and consumption of fermented beverages, which had to be subject to collective organisation and rules.